katiadobra/cv/README.md

 Project "Sigmento" |  Product Information as a Service

-My direct Responsibilities were:
+My direct responsibilities were:
-- Worked in an great development team from Israel.
+- Worked in a great development team from Israel.
 - Implementing web services components.
 - Dealing with the layout of complex designs.
 - Developing new features.
 - Supporting the existing code and troubleshooting.
 - RESTful services + JSON;
 - using ReactJS, Redux, and following tools like Sketch, Git, Swagger

+tech stack:
+HTML, CSS, JS, SCSS, ReactJS, Redux, REST